OleksandrZheleznyi/other_tasks/README.md

-Different tasks on C++, also with using OOP
+Different tasks on C++, also with using OOP, STL.